Greenhouse gas emissions from international aviation and shipping have grown rapidly over the past three decades. Check out our infographics.

 The fastest growing sources of greenhouse gas emissions

-Emissions from international aviation and shipping have increased by nearly 130% and 32% respectively over the past two decades.
+By 2019, emissions from international aviation and shipping had increased by 146% and 34% respectively compared with 1990.
 This was the fastest growth in the whole transport sector - the only sector in which emissions have risen since 1990.

 Air and sea traffic on the rise

 Greenhouse gas emissions from aviation and shipping have been largely driven by traffic growth.
-The number of air passengers in the EU has tripled since 1993 and the volume of international maritime trade has also increased significantly over the last two decades.
+The number of air passengers in the EU has steadily grown since 1993 and the volume of international maritime trade has increased significantly over the last three decades.

 Growing environmental concerns could prompt more people to pay attention to the carbon footprint of their mode of transport.
 So far just over one in ten say they do so, according to a Eurobarometer survey.
 Find out how much CO2 your flight emits.